adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 Note.
 The VPN disconnect experience for name-trigger is different to that of app-trigger.
 This is presumably because the O/S has a clear way to acknowledge when an application is closed but applying the same approach to DNS lookups only would result in an unusable intermittent connection.
 Therefore, by default, with name-trigger.
 The VPN will trigger, and then remain connected until the user logs off.

-It is possible to change this behaviour of Win10 VPN, by modifying a setting called 'IdleDisconnectSettings' E.g.
+It is possible to change this behaviour of Win10 VPN, by modifying a setting called `IdleDisconnectSettings` E.g.

-'PS C:\Users\AdamStuart> Set-VpnConnection -Name GlobalWAN -IdleDisconnectSeconds 10 -thirdpartyvpn'
+`PS C:\Users\AdamStuart> Set-VpnConnection -Name GlobalWAN -IdleDisconnectSeconds 10 -thirdpartyvpn`

 This will then allow the VPN Connection to timeout if an active trigger is not detected.
 In my testing with name-trigger, it took between 5-15mins to disconnect, but I am unaware of the underlying variables in play.
-If you run 'Get-VPNconnection', you will notice that the default IdleTimeoutSeconds value = 0, I.e., Idle timeout is disabled.
+If you run `Get-VPNconnection`, you will notice that the default IdleTimeoutSeconds value = 0, I.e., Idle timeout is disabled.

 Note.
 Unfortunately the VPNv2 schema does not appear to include the IdleTimeoutSeconds variable, therefore you cannot use the Profile XML definition approach.
 In my testing I used local PowerShell as per above, however if working at scale, you can package the script via Intune. https://docs.microsoft.com/en-us/mem/intune/apps/intune-management-extension